prashishh/xyz/site/content/ai/the-orchestrators-dilemma.md

 ## The Guilt of Computational Advantage

 One unexpected emotional response was experiencing guilt about the computational advantage AI provided.
 This guilt stemmed from understanding the effort traditional development would require and recognizing that each AI iteration consumed significant computational resources while being necessary for quality output.
-The awareness that complex features requiring hours or days of traditional development could be implemented in minutes created an uncomfortable cognitive dissonance about the value and effort involved in software creation.
+The awareness that complex features requiring hours or days of traditional development could be implemented in minutes created an uncomfortable cognitive dissonance about the value and effort involved in software creation that we are used to.

 This emotional response reveals important psychological dynamics in AI collaboration.
 The traditional relationship between effort and accomplishment gets disrupted when AI can generate complex implementations rapidly.
 This disruption requires mental adjustment to new definitions of valuable contribution and productive work in software development.